MIT-LCP/mimic-omop/etl/StandardizedClinicalDataTables/DRUG_EXPOSURE/README.md

 AND drug_type_concept_id = 38000180; 						-- concept.concept_name = 'Inpatient administration'
 ```

-##  to extract only the non omop mimic id from inputevents_cv
+##  to extract only the non omop mimic id from inputevents_mv

 ``` sql
 SELECT *